One week after visiting Toruń, my wife and I hit the road again to check out the best things to see and do in Elbląg.

 - In the mid-fifteenth century, residents of Elbląg drove out the Teutonic knights from their lands and stripped their castle.
 For the next 300 years or so, Elbląg belonged to Poland (until the first “partition” – the elimination of sovereign Poland – in 1772)

-- The 16th and 17th centuries marked a golden period in the history of Elbląg due to flourishing maritime trade.
+- The 16th and 17th centuries marked a golden period in the history of Elbląg due to a flourishing maritime trade.
 At that time, all Polish imports and exports passed through Elbląg

 - After the destruction Elbląg suffered during World War Two, attempts to revitalise the Old Town proved fruitless